DavisChang/langchain-playground/README.md

 Learn about agents, how they work, and how to build custom tools to enhance their capabilities.

+### 5. LangGraph
+- `1_city_weather.py`

+Learn about LangGraph, how it works, and how to leverage its central concept—state management—to enhance its capabilities.
+Learn how to build and optimize stateful workflows for more powerful and flexible applications.

 ## How to Use This Repository

-1. **Watch the Video:** Start by watching the LangChain Master Class for Beginners video on YouTube at 2X speed for a high-level overview.

-2. **Run the Code Examples:** Follow along with the code examples provided in this repository.
+1. **Run the Code Examples:** Follow along with the code examples provided in this repository.
 Each section in the video corresponds to a folder in this repo.

+2. **Experiment with the Code:** Modify and experiment with the code to deepen your understanding.
+Try changing parameters, adding new features, or applying the concepts to different scenarios.

 ## Comprehensive Documentation